 Will releasing my film online hurt my chances at film festivals?

-This is probably the biggest scare for filmmakers (it was ours too).
+This is probably the biggest scare for filmmakers (it was ours, too).
 So we did the research and found that over 66% of film festivals will accept online films.
 And with heavyweights like Sundance and SXSW joining the list, this is clearly a growing trend.
-Take a look to see if the festivals you’re considering are online friendly. — Essential List of Festival Eligibility
+Take a look at this list to see if the festivals you’re considering are “online friendly”. — Essential List of Festival Eligibility

 Words from Filmmakers